rupinder-developer/MySQLees/README.md

 ### Delete Columns

-If you want to delete any column from your schema, then you need to use `drepracted: true` option as given below.
+If you want to delete any column from your schema, then you need to use `deprecated: true` option as given below.

 **./models/users.js**
 ```javascript